 Additionally, we qualify as a "smaller reporting company" as defined in Item 10(f)(1) of Regulation SK under the Securities Act.
 Smaller reporting companies may take advantage of certain reduced disclosure obligations when available, including, among other things, providing only two years of audited financial statements in its periodic reports (other than annual reports on Form 20-F).
-We will remain a smaller reporting company until the last day of the fiscal year in which we fail to meet the following criteria: (i) the market value of our Ordinary Shares held by non-affiliates does not exceed \$250 million as of the end of that fiscal year's second fiscal quarter; or (ii) our annual revenues do not exceed \$100 million during such completed fiscal year and the market value of our Ordinary Shares held by non-affiliates does not exceed \$700 million as of the end of that fiscal year's second fiscal quarter.
-To the extent we take advantage of such reduced disclosure obligations, we may also make comparison of our financial statements with other public companies difficult or impossible.
+We will remain a smaller reporting company until the last day of the fiscal year in which we fail to meet the following criteria: (i) the market value of our Ordinary Shares held by non-affiliates does not exceed \$250 million as of the end of that fiscal year's second fiscal quarter; or (ii) our annual revenues do not exceed \$100 million during such completed fiscal year and the market value of our Ordinary Shares held by non-affiliates does not exceed \$700 million as of the end of that fiscal year's we may also make comparison of our financial statements with other public companies difficult or impossible.